Denoder/winter-laravel-auth-bridge/README.md

 # winter-laravel-auth
 This will allow you to use Laravel's core auth with WinterCMS

+## New Package

+Please Consider using this instead to avoid having to manually change your files: https://github.com/Teranode/wn-application-core-plugin

 ## How to install
 `composer require winter-bridge/bridge`